borasaygac/SAT-Solver-DPLL/README.md

 `.\run.ps1 -type 't' -start 1 -end 30 -heur 1` (run the compiled .exe on the first 30 test files with DLIS)

+`python run.py c 1 30 2` (run the compiled .exe on the first 30 test files with DLCS)

 ## Results

 We plotted our runtimes by sorting them in increasing order using `mkplot`.
 For exact runtimes and plots with higher timeout, see folder `./solution/runtime` and `./cactus` respectively.